TianyuYang/final_project/README.md

 html and R are also uploaded. for the Javascripts code, I insert the code inside the html files.
 All the Html file coud be run on sage.
 For the R code.
 I am not sure if it will work on any other computers.
 It will need the "boot and bootstrap" package for R.
+PS.
+I use cloud.sagemat.com to read these files. the pdf shows no no color on it, and word file doest no work well. please download from the github webpage to see the real vision.
+Thankssss!!!

 PS. really enjoy this course.
 You are awesome!!!
 This is my favorite math course so far.
 Thank you!!!